tregor/ErrorHandler/README.md

 By tregor 2019

-Please let me know, if you have feedback or suggestions.
+Please let me know if you have feedback or suggestions.

-You can contact me on [Facebook](https://www.facebook.com/tregor1997) or through my [email](mailto:tregor1997@gmail.com).
+You can contact me on [Telegram](https://t.me/tregor) or through my [email](mailto:tregor1997@gmail.com).